 Jasmine: First off, the adoption of a lot of processed food.
 I understand that the meat alternatives are a good stepping stone going into a plant-based diet, but I think we also need to be mindful of eating the whole foods, like 100% plant foods from the ground, and making sure that people are eating a diet that is so varied because the way you get your nutrients is by eating different fruits, vegetables, legumes, and grains.
 So, you can’t just eat one type of food, like rice and beans, everyday, you need to incorporate more foods and make sure that you are getting a variety of different things.

-Sharon: What are some common misconceptions that young people have about eating a plant-based diet?
+Sharon: What are some common misconceptions that the Gen Z crowd have about eating a plant-based diet?

 Jasmine: I think there’s definitely a benefit for the new plant-based options that are coming out in regards to veggie burgers and things like that, and they’re definitely beneficial for the environment and for the animals, but they’re still high in saturated fat.
 I still eat my veggie burgers and things like that, but it’s not an everyday occurrence.
 And like I said before, there’s no such thing as perfection.
 Another misconception is the fact that vegan is expensive.
 It’s not always expensive.
 Vegan can be expensive like a steakhouse can be expensive.
 It’s your personal choice, you can opt to go out and eat at a nice vegan restaurant or you can also eat the food staples.
 Eating whole foods and plant-based foods are natural and so they’re going to be cheaper in the long run.
 Also, a lot of the bulk foods, like beans, legumes, and grains are generally cheaper per unit.
 So, I think the idea that vegan is expensive isn’t really true.
 Also, eating in season is beneficial for cost and for the environment because there is less travel going between the farm and the consumer.
 Also, some people are doing a cost per nutrient analysis where they’re finding that plant foods have a lower cost per nutrient than meat or dairy, and when we think about our health is our wealth, that’s also something to consider.
 And when people say “I can’t afford to be healthy,” well you can’t afford to not be healthy.
 You need to invest in yourself and your health.
 Also, another misconception is that a plant-based diet is restrictive and that you’re restricting yourself from foods, but in reality you’re restricting yourself from foods that are harmful to your health, so I think that’s also another misconception that can be debunked.
 There is so much more access to plant-based foods than there was when I was a little girl, it’s really great to see.